-Love is the Devil, made in 1997, marked John Maybury’s cinematic debut, one which has only recently been followed up in the shape of recent Adrien Brody psychodrama The Jacket.
+Love is the Devil, made in 1997, marked John Maybury’s cinematic debut, one which has only recently been followed up in the shape of Adrien Brody psychodrama The Jacket and The Edge of Love with Keira Knightley.
 Previously he’d been best known as a maker of pop promos – most famously for Sinead O’Connor’s ‘Nothing Compares 2 U’ – and as a video artist.
 Indeed, the artist aspect is important because Maybury isn’t interested in providing a strict biographical account of his subject, namely Francis Bacon, and delivery fact after fact after fact, but instead offers up an investigation or perhaps even an interpretation.
 As the subtitle has it, the film is a “study for a portrait”, not the real thing.

 Of course, Love is the Devil still tells a tale as it were and has chosen to focus on Bacon between the years of 1962 and 1972.
 This was the period of his relationship with petty criminal and eventual muse George Dyer, one which would end in Dyer’s drug-assisted suicide.
 As such Maybury is essentially creating a love story and sees everything else as an extension of this central concern.
 His film opens with the pair’s first meeting, when Dyer was attempting to burgle Bacon’s flat (“Take off your clothes, come to bed and you can have whatever you want”), and concludes with Dyer’s death.